Transcript title

 Course learning outcomes

-1. Identify and communicate, using technical botanical terminology, the vegetative and floral characteristics important for describing and classifying plants.
+1. Use technical botanical terminology to describe the vegetative and floral characteristics important for classifying plants.

-2. Employ, individually and collaboratively, established taxonomical schemes, such as dichotomous key, to identify plants.
+2. Use key characteristics and established taxonomical schemes, such as dichotomous keys, to identify and classify plants.

-3. Use appropriate techniques and ethics to collect local botanical specimens for study.
+3. Describe appropriate techniques, ethics, and reasons for collection of botanical specimens for study.

-4. Apply human historical and cultural connections with plants to nutritional, medicinal, and aesthetic human needs and communicate these ideas orally, visually, and in writing.
+4. Explain human historical and cultural connections with plants to human society.

 Content outline